mavericks-db/mavericks-db/README.md

 🎓 I graduated in University of the Philippines - Diliman with a degree in 🏗 BS Civil Engineering.

-💻 My most used line of code is git commit -m "Add .gitignore file"
+💻 My most used line of code is git commit -m "Create .gitignore file"

-🥅 My goals for this year are to find a fulfilling job after completing the program, collaborate and contribute to open source projects, collaborate and help other students in Microverse
+🥅 My goals for this year are to find a fulfilling job after completing the program, collaborate and contribute to open source projects, collaborate, and help other students in Microverse

 ```
+---
 <img align="right" src="https://media0.giphy.com/media/f3iwJFOVOwuy7K6FFw/giphy.gif?cid=ecf05e47d31gs3684j0uj8rr0r9va2sit6u8xmm2b4y1jtpt&rid=giphy.gif&ct=g">
 <h2 align="center">